ahmkzaman/DSA-For-Developers/README.md

 2. **Run code samples:**

-   Choose your preferred language folder and explore the examples.
+   Navigate to a topic folder, choose your preferred programming language, and dive into the examples.

-## 🤝 Contribute
+## 🤝 Contribution

 Open a pull request with your own developer-useful DSA example, use case, or explanation.

 ## ❓ Where to Get Help

 - Open an issue
-- You can also email me at: kzmn22@gmail.com
+- For any inquiries, suggestions or contributions, please don’t hesitate to contact me at kzmn22@gmail.com

 ## 📄 License